bridgecrew-perf6/automated-vagrant-network-deployment/README.md

 # automated-vagrant-network-deployment

+This is the github repository used for the group project of Next Generation Networks related to automated-vagrant-network-deployment.

+In this `README.md` you can find the required steps to execute the program.

 ## Running the program
 User will be able to provide network configuration parameters based on the script prompts.
 To run the program: